Broughty Ferry railway station

 Broughty Ferry railway station is a railway station serving the suburb of Broughty Ferry in Dundee, Scotland.
 It is sited 3 mi 38 chain from the former Dundee East station, on the Dundee to Aberdeen line, between Dundee and Balmossie.

 It is the oldest railway station in Scotland which is still in operation.

 History

 The station was opened on 8 October 1838 on the Dundee and Arbroath Railway.

+Railtrack planned to demolish the station in 1997, although campaigns against the proposals led to a £700,000 development of the station.
+Although the footbridge was removed, the signal box (built circa 1887) was resited, and refurbished for £650,000 in 2013.

+The station underwent refurbishment work in 2018 to raise the platforms for new trains.

 Accidents and incidents

 At 7:20 pm on 21 October 1991, a Dundee bound Aberdeen-London Intercity express destroyed two out of the four gates of the level crossing.
 The fifty passengers on board and five people in a passing car were fortunate to avoid collision when the train passed through the crossing at around 80 miles per hour.

-The gates had not been closed before the train passed the level crossing.
-Dundee District Council (now defunct) had previously postponed planning permission to modernise the gates.
+In May 2016, a man died after being hit by a train near the station.